t-valette/ClipSaverV/README.md

 ## ClipSaverV v1.2.0

-ClipSaverV is a small script which let your players to save clips for the Rockstar Editor (Pause -> Rockstar Editor)
+ClipSaverV is a small script which let your players to save clips for the Rockstar Editor (Pause -> Rockstar Editor) with scripthook truned off (no trainers)

 ## Installation
 * Copy the clipsaverv folder and put it in your resources folder from the [git](https://github.com/Kyominii/ClipSaverV/)